OliverHuntsman/gatsby-starter-netlify-cms/src/pages/profiles/Gemma/index.md

 This is more baout Olly and how he has been involved since I made a limited company

-Quote form Olly:- I love Gemma x
+Quote form Gemma:- I love Olly x